Akathisia and Benzodiazepines - for Clinicians, Family, and Friends

 There is a high risk of akathisia if benzodiazepines are discontinued abruptly, especially after long-term use.
-Unfortunately, many doctors today are either refusing to renew prescriptions or tapering their patients too rapidly due to the crack-down on prescription drug abuse.
-Stephanie and Christine illustrate the dangers of this practice in the following video —
+Unfortunately, many doctors today are either refusing to renew prescriptions or tapering their patients too rapidly due to the crackdown on prescription drug abuse.
+Stephanie and Christine illustrate the dangers of this practice in the video below —

 Benzodiazepines and Akathisia - Raising Awareness

 Dr. Jordan Peterson is a well-known clinical psychologist, professor of psychology at the University of Toronto, and best-selling author of 12 Rules for Life: An Antidote for Chaos.
 In 2019, he mysteriously disappeared from the public eye.
 His daughter, Mikhaila, explained what happened to him in a video released on social media six months later.